RagnarB83/ash-documentation/docs/_build/html/_sources/ORCA-interface.rst.txt

 Parallelization
 ################################################################################

 ORCA parallelization is handled by OpenMPI.
-By specifying the nprocs=X, a *%pal nprocs X end block* will be added to the ORCA inputfile created by Ash.
+By specifying the numcores=X, a *%pal numcores X end block* will be added to the ORCA inputfile created by Ash.
 ORCA will then call the OpenMPI mpirun binary when needed and this requires the correct OpenMPI version to be available.
 Make sure the recommended OpenMPI version for the ORCA version you are using is available.
 This typically requires